vintasoftware/django-role-permissions/README.md

 ## Running tests

-This packages uses `tox` to run tests on multiple evironments, please make sure they are passing before submiting a pull request.
+This packages uses `tox` to run tests on multiple evironments, please make sure they are passing before submitting a pull request.
-To run tests, install tox and run it in the command line from this project folder:
+To run tests, install tox and run it in the command line from this project's folder:

 ``$ tox``